GeoTecINIT/nativescript-task-dispatcher/README.md

         });
       })
   ),
-  // A really slow task which takes 30 seconds to complete new SimpleTask(
+  // A really slow task, which takes 30 seconds to complete new SimpleTask(
     "slowTask",
     ({ log, onCancel }) =>